Sunan District, Pyongyang at the mouth of the access road leading to Pyongyang Sunan International Airport.

 The mosaics scale and location are designed to make it unmissable, it is placed at the end of the road where vehicles have to turn to drive the last few hundred metres to the airport.

-Whilst driving pass the mosaic drivers slow down as a mark of!
+Whilst driving pass the mosaic drivers are obliged to slow down as a mark of respect.

-Mosaics of the leaders together started regularly appearing in 2012often pictured on the rim of Mt Paektu.
-The leaders are shown as if discussing improvements or future plans of the airport, rather than a passive portrait they are depicted in action ‘on the spot guidance’ working on advancements for the country and people.
+Mosaics of the leaders together started regularly appearing in 2012, often pictured on the rim of Mt Paektu.
+The portrait is animated as if the two leaders were discussing improvements or future plans of the airport, working on advancements for the country and people.

 As is typical the mosaic is framed in a granite surround with an upper lip to keep rain off the image.
 The design uses the rule of thirds (2/3 sky 1/3 scenery) and the leaders are set against a light coloured sky for emphasis.
 The planes are used both for perspective but likely an allegory is used, the planes are heading towards the future as pointed out by Kim Jong Il’s hand.